Watch Scott Jennings Slap Down This Shoddy Talking Point About the Spending Bill

 At least seven other Democratic-held Senate seats are competitive this fall, including in the presidential battlegrounds of Arizona, Michigan, Pennsylvania, Nevada and Wisconsin.
 In late September, a series of Times/Siena surveys in four of those races, as well as in Ohio, found Democrats ahead, though narrowly in some cases.

-When it comes to that "best hope" for Democrats, we've seen this before, with the first few years of the Biden-Harris administration, with Vice President Kamala Harris casting enough tiebreaking votes where she broke the record last December.
-This includes the woefully misnamed Inflation Reduction Act (IRA) from August 2022.
+Regarding that "best hope" for Democrats, we saw this over the first few years of the Biden-Harris administration with Vice President Kamala Harris casting enough tiebreaking votes to break the record last December.
+This includes her tiebreaking vote on the woefully misnamed Inflation Reduction Act (IRA) from August 2022.

-The write-up goes on to mention the "best hope" for Democrats, which has been to target Texas and Florida:
+The write-up goes on to mention the "best opportunity" for Democrats, which has been to target Texas and Florida:

 The problem is that the Democratic Party has scarce opportunities to flip any Republican-held seats in 2024 to make up for any potential losses, such as in Montana.